-To make the paper suitable for printing it should be covered with the sensitive gelatin silver liquid emulsion in the darkroom under the red safelight as it was over 100 years ago.
+To make the paper suitable for printing it should be coated with the sensitive gelatin silver liquid emulsion in the darkroom under the red safelight as it was over 100 years ago.
 It is a complex and multistage process, which involves only manual work.
 The key highlight of this process is applying the liquid emulsion with a brush, sponge, or other tools.
-I personally prefer to use synthetic narrow brushes for emulsion covering.
+I personally prefer to use synthetic narrow brushes for emulsion coating.

 This can be compared to preparing a canvas for further painting and to a large extent determines the character of a future print.
 As a result, every print comes out unique and slightly different from the next one.
 This is an extremely interesting technique, which allows me to achieve great expression and imagery.
 All mistakes and unsuccessful experiments are allowed to become a part of the “finished work”.